Major or Minor in Philosophy

 Why Study Philosophy?

-Philosophy is a fascinating course of study that investigates important questions about:
+Philosophy is a fascinating course of study that investigates important questions about

-What we ought to do
+- what we ought to do,

-How we think about cultures, societies, and political institutions
+- how we think about cultures, societies, and political institutions,

-How to think and argue logically
+- and how to think and argue logically.

 As a Philosophy majors or minor, you will acquire a broad competence in the history of philosophy and a thorough understanding of the systematic foundations of philosophical views.
 You will study the logic and discourses surrounding the conceptual interpretation of texts, arguments and ideas.